Meet The Team

 Chris, a Fayetteville, North Carolina native and graduate of one of the nation's finest Historical Black Colleges and Universities, North Carolina Agricultural and Technical State University, is a four time award-winning and 16-time award nominated youth program director, a strong advocate for youth and a lifelong public servant, by way of his extensive work in the community and continued work with youth and young adults.
 Chris has served in roles as Youth Development Directors, has worked in Communications with the National Football League's Carolina Panthers and has served with a myriad of youth leadership and service organizations such as Upward Bound, Big Brothers Big Sisters, the YMCA, National Youth Sports Program and others.
 Chris currently serves as the Associate Executive Director at the YMCA.

 In 2020, Chris and his family cleared a quarter acre of land at his home to farm on and teach others how to grow their own food, with a focus on food security and sustainability, after helping to lead a highly successful culinary arts partnership for youth.
-His passion for community building and farming aligns with the values of reclamation farmacy.
+His passion for community building and farming aligns with the values of Reclamation FARMacy.

-• Quintin Byrd - Board Member & Legal/Compliance Team
+• Quintin Byrd - Attorney, Finance/Development committee

 Quintin Byrd is a Greensboro native that serves as the founding and managing member of Q Byrd Law, located in Raleigh.
 His firm focuses on appellate litigation, employment law, and administrative law.
 Attorney Byrd completed his undergraduate program at UNC Chapel Hill and received his J.D. from North Carolina Central University School of Law.
 He is a passionate musician and more passionate about serving people.
 Attorney Byrd formed a neighborhood tutoring program while still in law school and, whether at church or in his local community, loves to find ways to make positive change.